DLR-RM/stable-baselines3/docs/guide/developer.rst

 Algorithms Structure
 ====================

 Each algorithm (on-policy and off-policy ones) follows a common structure.
+Policy contains code for acting in the environment, and algorithm updates this policy.
 There is one folder per algorithm, and in that folder there is the algorithm and the policy definition (``policies.py``).

 Each algorithm has two main methods: